qo-proto/qh/docs/protocol-definition.md

 ### 2.1 QH Version

-QH uses a `<major>.<minor>` numbering scheme to indicate the protocol version.
+QH uses a `<number>` numbering scheme to indicate the protocol version.
 This policy allows communicating parties to know the message format and capabilities of each other.

-- The **`<major>`** number is incremented when a change breaks the fundamental message parsing, such as a change to the overall message structure.
-- The **`<minor>`** number is incremented for backward-compatible changes, like adding new methods or headers.

 The protocol version is included in the start-line of every request and response.
-This document specifies version `1.0`.
+This document specifies version `0`.

 A server that receives a request with a major version higher than what it supports SHOULD respond with a `505 (Version Not Supported)` error.